 Other places nearby

-Upton on Severn - Signposted off the A 38 from Worcester and off the A449 from Great The riverside town of Upton-on-SevernMalvern by taking the A4104 .This Riverside Town has many Georgian buildings, with numerous pubs and eating places , it attracts many visitors , there is a Marina and places for Caravan parking .
+Upton upon Severn - Signposted off the A 38 from Worcester and off the A449 from Great The riverside town of Upton-on-SevernMalvern by taking the A4104 .This Riverside Town has many Georgian buildings, with numerous pubs and eating places , it attracts many visitors , there is a Marina and places for Caravan parking .

 It is known for its annual Jazz , Blues, Water and Folk Festivals a popular feature being the Mardi Gras Parade.
 Jazz bands from all corners of the world have attended what has now become an important event on the Jazz Calendar.